LauraHBui/Modelling-Crime-Data-2021/docs/09-regression.md

 <br>

 Figure 9.3 shows the regression line, which is our predicted values, and then the black dots are the actual observed values.
 The distance between them is essentially the amount by which we were wrong, and all these distances between observed and predicted values are our residuals.
-Earlier, we were introduced to least square estimation, and it essentially aims to reduce the average of the squares of all these distances: that is how it draws the line.
+Earlier, we were introduced to least squared estimation, and it essentially aims to reduce the average of the squares of all these distances: that is how it draws the line.

 Why do we have residuals?
 The fact that the line is not a perfect representation of the many points makes sense.
 You cannot predict perfectly what the value of $Y$ is for every observation only by looking at its level of $X$.
 Other relevant factors may not be taken into account by our model to predict the values of $Y$.
 And then, of course, we have measurement error and other forms of noise.
 For example, if we use relative deprivation ($X$) to predict homicide ($Y$), residuals are inevitable because relative deprivation is not the only factor that can predict homicide -- the distance reflects the predictive limitations of that independent variable.
 In other words, how much variation is unexplained.

 The regression line aims to improve that prediction.
-By knowing the values of $X$ we can build a regression line that aims to get us closer to the actual values of $Y$ (Figure 9.4).
+By knowing the values of $X$, we can build a regression line that aims to get us closer to the actual values of $Y$ (Figure 9.4).
 A good model tries to maximise explained variation and minimise the magnitude of the residuals.

 <!--The regression line is only able to use information regarding $X$, so, consequently, there is bound to be some difference between our predicted level of $Y$, given our knowledge of $X$ (the regression line) and the actual level of $Y$ (the actual location of the points in the scatterplot).-->